-Most cars today have a lot of sensors, which use to provide the driver and passengers with important information about the current car’s operating status.
+Today, most cars have many sensors that provide the driver and passengers with important information about the current car’s operating status.
 A sensor is a measuring device that converts physical properties into electrical signals and provides that information as feedback.

 The location of the sensors depends on their function.
-They can be positioned at different places on the car and be part of more than one system.
-In this article, let’s find out how many sensors on a car today.
+They can be positioned at different car locations and be part of more than one system.
+In this article, let’s find out how many sensors are on a car today.

 How many sensors do cars have?

-At the minimum, a typical car has 30 sensors on average that can be classified according to their major areas of car systems applications – powertrain, chassis, and body.
+At the minimum, a typical car has 30 sensors that can be classified according to their major areas of car systems applications – powertrain, chassis, and body.
 Whereas modern and luxury cars have car sensors that range from 100 up to 200.
-The number of automotive sensors depends on the car, manufacturer.
+The number of automotive sensors depends on the car manufacturer.

-Furthermore, here is a list of car sensor classifications:
+Furthermore, here is a list of important car sensor classifications:

 - Rotational motion sensors